StrangeBeeCorp/docs/docs/cortex/operations/switch-to-manual-download-installation-cortex.md

-# How to Switch to Manual Download and Installation for Cortex
+# Switch to Manual Download and Installation for Cortex

 This topic provides step-by-step instructions for switching from APT and YUM repositories to a manual process for installing and upgrading Cortex, following the [APT and YUM repositories deprecation notice](../../thehive/operations/apt-yum-repositories-end/apt-yum-deprecation-notice.md).